 Commodore's documentation is for generic CP/M Plus, which is to say there is nothing in the book specifically written about the C-128.

-The CP/M Plus Version 3.0 System User's Guide begins with a brief introduction and, with examples, proceeds through the identification of files and disk drives to the directions for output to printers and the console.
+WWW.Commodore.ca May Not Reprint Without Permission User's Guide begins with a brief introduction and, with examples, proceeds through the identification of files and disk drives to the directions for output to printers and the console.
 After a section on command concepts, the manual concentrates on a detailed exposition of the builtin and transient commands.
+A separate section is devoted to ED.COM, the CP/M line editor.
+Appendices include a list of CP/M 3.0